manuhalapeth/Kenda_Tires_Sales_Forecasting/README.md

 - **Seasonal average for intermittent items**: The 664 items with sparse sales history (< 60% of months active) were forecast by taking the mean revenue for the same calendar month from prior years.
 This is simple and interpretable but ignores trend, cross-item signals, and recent momentum.
 For fast-growing or newly-active items, the seasonal mean anchors to old, irrelevant history.
 - **No cross-series features**: Each item was forecast in isolation.
 Product-line-level or total-market-level signals (e.g., the entire 0003 product line accelerating) were invisible to the model.
 - **Proportional reconciliation**: After generating item-level forecasts, the notebook scaled all items proportionally so they sum to the Holt-Winters aggregate target.
-This is statistically suboptimal because it treats all items as equally uncertain — a high-revenue item with a confident forecast gets the same adjustment as a noisy low-revenue item.
+This is statistically suboptimal because it treats all items as equally uncertain, a high-revenue item with a confident forecast gets the same adjustment as a noisy low-revenue item.
 - **Only 28 features**: The feature set, while effective for the aggregate case, did not capture quantity dynamics, implicit price signals, customer breadth trends, or warehouse concentration at the item level.
 - **Revenue-weighted MAPE plateau**: Regular items achieved ~79% revenue-weighted MAPE; the overall number was ~123%.
 The gap between regular and intermittent performance was large and unaddressed.